nsbasic/sql-wasm/README.md

 Download latest version here:
 https://github.com/Sql-js/Sql.js/releases

-The code within is taken from the repo with minimal changes so it runs as an AppStudio project.
+The code within is taken from the Sql-js repo with minimal changes so it runs as an AppStudio project.

 The only output is to the console.